yumKing/HBaseTest/README.md

 # HBaseTest
 hbase API java operation

-if someone can add some code ,someone is able to phone me
+if you can update the code ,welcome to call me